gnolang/grants/projects/TEMPLATE.md

 # Project Name

-- GitHub handle:
+- GitHub handle
 - Email
-- Links (Twitter, website, etc.)
+- Links (X, LinkedIn, your website, etc.)

 ## Project summary

-Here goes your project summary.
+Your project summary goes here.

 ### Goals and deliverables

-Goals of the project and its deliverables.
+Goals of your project and its deliverables.

 ### Impact on gno.land’s developer ecosystem